LeoMcBills/100_days-ML/README.md

 # 100 Days of Machine Learning

 Welcome to my 100 Days of Machine Learning journey!
 This README will serve as a daily log and resource guide as I progress through various topics and projects in machine learning, with a focus on using PyTorch.
-Today is **Day 7**.
+Today is **Day 8**.

+---

+## Day 8: Regularization

 ---